… I’d probably be ashamed to admit it.

 (Now, seriously, the idea that anyone would believe that the puffed corn that leaches nutrients from your body is a bowlful of happiness is clearly preposterous.
 It would take a brain-vacuum to actually suck the intelligence out of viewers and fill them with despair, so that any positive action became impossible and people simply did what they were told to do, like zombies.

-Well, three hundred thwacks on my cracked fontanel if they haven’t invented one — it’s called Tucker Carlson!)
+Well, three hundred thwacks on my cracked fontanel if they haven’t invented that brain vacuum— it’s called Tucker Carlson!)

 That’s why we are always organizing boycotts and waggings of fingers and cluckings of tongues.
 But corporations aren’t on our or anyone’s side, and it’s silly to believe that they’re suddenly going to develop ethics, or even good taste—which I define as having every right to do something, then not doing it.
 Go ahead and switch to Wheat Whippies (because, surprise: they own that as well)!

 Tucker Carlson, and forgive me for being obvious but it’s what I do best, isn’t a “show.”
 It’s not Ibsen.
-It’s just another product, most of whose value comes from the milk you pour on it.
+It’s just another product, most of whose value comes from the milk you pour on it—your attention.